 Across Iraq and Syria, 84 airstrikes were carried out against the terrorist group, 27 of which were around the northern Iraqi city of Mosul, which Iraqi forces have been trying to liberate from ISIS since October.

 The attacks took place as Marine Corps Gen. Joe Dunford, Chairman of the Joint Chiefs of Staff, visited the region.
 Iraqi forces are moving towards the city, in an offensive expected to take months, according to a DOD News article.

 “In my judgment, what Mosul does is reduce ISIL inside of Iraq back to an insurgency with terrorist actions and get them to a level where Iraqi security forces with a minimum level of outside support will be able to manage the violence inside Iraq,” Dunford said.
 “It denies ISIL freedom of movement and sanctuary inside Iraq.”

 As Coalition forces move in, there have been reports of increasing atrocities carried out by ISIS.
 According to VOA news, one video released by the terrorist group showed four children — none older than 14 — being forced to execute alleged spies.
-The Jerusalem bureau of Breitbart News reported that ISIS had developed “hand grenade” drones and was using them around Mosul.
+ISIS had developed “hand grenade” drones and was using them around Mosul.

 In other news about the fight against ISIS, the BBC reported that ISIS carried out a half-dozen bombings around Baghdad, and a tweet from CombatAir reported that a Russian MiG-29K Fulcrum operating from the Admiral Kuznetsov was lost.